 My research interests and expertise are focused on glacier dynamics and glacier-climate interactions, and my research bridges the fields of glacial geomorphology, glaciology, climatology and remote sensing.
 Geographically, I have led and collaborated on research examining glacier dynamics and glacier change in Scotland, Iceland, Norway and the European Alps.
 As part of my research, I emphasise the use of a multi-method approach, which integrates multiple GIS, remote-sensing and/or field-based glacial-geological methods.

-To date, my research has focused on two main themes: (1) reconstructing the extent, style and dynamics of past glaciers; and (2) examining 20th and 21st Century glacier-climate interactions using moraines.
+Thus far, my research has focused on three main themes: (1) examining glacier-climate interactions using moraines; (2) reconstructing the extent, style and dynamics of past mountain glaciers; and (3) ice-sheet deglaciation in upland terrain.

 Examining glacier-climate interactions using moraines

 Moraines are crucial landforms for reconstructing glacier dynamics of Quaternary ice masses, and potentially represent invaluable proxies for glacier-climate interactions.
 Thus, understanding the formation, significance and preservation potential of moraines in modern glacial settings – where they can be directly linked to glaciological and climatic conditions – is crucial to their application in palaeoglaciological contexts.

 Research under this theme involves examining seasonal climatic controls on glacier dynamics (i.e. how the motion of glaciers varies in time and space) through mapping the distribution of moraines and studying their internal composition, as well as statistical analysis of moraine spacing and climatic data (e.g. Chandler et al., 2016, QSR; Chandler et al., 2016, arktos).

 Extent, style and dynamics of past mountain glaciers